parpalak/s2/_doc/comments.md

    If the comment is submitted with the preview flag, it is formatted and returned without being stored or processed further.

 3. **Spam Detection**
    If the comment is valid, it is passed to the `SpamDetectorInterface`.
 S2 includes a single implementation of this interface, which uses the Akismet service for spam detection.
+A `SpamDecisionProvider` wraps the detector and applies local heuristics.

    `SpamDetectorInterface` may return one of the following statuses:
     - `disabled`: The spam detection service is not enabled (API key not configured in the [control panel](https://github.com/parpalak/s2/wiki/Control-Panel#configuration)).